Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Albury-East has 302 active public transport stops, operating a mix of train and bus services.
-These are covered by 59 individual routes, offering a total of 1,101 weekly passenger trips.
+Albury-East has 302 active public transport stops, served by a mix of train and bus routes.
+These routes total 59, offering 1,101 weekly passenger trips combined.
 Residents enjoy excellent transport accessibility, with an average distance of 163 meters to the nearest stop.

-Service frequency averages 157 trips per day across all routes, equating to approximately 3 weekly trips per stop.
+Service frequency is high, at 157 trips daily across all routes, equating to about three weekly trips per individual stop.

 Frequently Asked Questions - Transport